CommonChem/CommonChem/design_decisions.md

 Applications that read and write CommonChem files must support an extension in its entirety, or not at all.
 It is not allowed to interpret a specific field from an extension but not others.

 Each extension should have a publicly available specification that defines its fields.
-The version number in the extension corresponds to the version of this specification.
-For extensions that are linked to a specific toolkit, the extension specification version need not be directly tied to the version of the toolkit itself.
+The version number in the extension corresponds to the version of the extension specification that it conforms to.
+For extensions that are linked to a specific toolkit, the extension specification version should not be directly tied to the version of the toolkit itself.

 ## Fields outside the scope of a single molecule